sixcious/url-incrementer/README.md

 ... and most of all you for using URLI!

 What's New in Version 5.3 (7/3/2018)
+- Error Skipping now supports *any* combination of HTTP Response codes!
+Just check the custom checkbox in the options and enter any combinations of codes you want separated by commas!
 - Bug Fix: Fixed Error Skipping to detect redirects correctly (e.g. 301, 302); URLI's icon will now flash with the text "RED" for any redirect skipped (Real sorry for this mistake!)
 - Another permission bugfix!: Fixed losing Internal Shortcuts declarativeContent rule when the extension updates in rare circumstances.
 This seems to be a Chrome/Chromium bug.